 Where to stay: Tobacco Caye Paradise

-This place has great historic value as it was the site of an eponymous battle between a group of privateers and loggers known as Baymen prevented the Spanish from taking the area for their own.
-September 10, 1779 is known as the only public record of aggression between the British and Spanish, making it a national holiday.
-St. Georges Caye is another chill place to relax and bask in the natural wonder of the island.
-If you would rather see what the island has to share, it has quite an impressive aquarium with some equally impressive grouper.
+This place has great historic value as it was the site of an eponymous battle between a group of privateers and loggers known as Baymen that prevented the Spanish from taking the area for their own.
+September 10, 1779, is known as the only public record of aggression between the British and Spanish, making it a national holiday.
+St. George’s Caye is another chill place to relax and bask in the natural wonder of the island.
+If you would rather see what the island has to share, it has quite an impressive aquarium with some equally impressive groupers.

 Where to stay: Casa Al Mar Belize

-Belize is a country with over 400 islands to its name.
+Belize is a country with over 400 islands to its name, and you can discover as many as possible this summer.
 Even if only a fraction of that number is inhabited, there are still more than enough of them for you to find your own personal flavor of tropical paradise.
 Yes, we only featured seven of Belize’s islands but that is because they are arguably the seven most prominent places that people will appreciate exploring this summer.
-Ambergris Caye is the quintessential tropical resort area with tons of things to do; St. Georges Caye offers a chance to learn of Central America’s colonial history; South Water Caye is one of the best environments for going beneath the waves; Caye Caulker offers a blend of chill vibes and resort living; Ray Caye gives you a shot at feeling like a real big shot and Ranguana Caye gives you plenty of space from other people.
+Ambergris Caye is the quintessential tropical resort area with tons of things to do; St. George’s Caye offers a chance to learn about Central America’s colonial history; South Water Caye is one of the best environments for going beneath the waves; Caye Caulker offers a blend of chill vibes and resorts living; Ray Caye gives you a shot at feeling like a real big shot and Ranguana Caye gives you plenty of space from other people.
 The choice is yours!